MarfredBarrera/cse15l-lab-reports/index.md

 2. ```grep -m [NUM] [PATTERN] [FILE]```

-The comman grep -m will count and print up to NUM lines matching the specified pattern
+The comman grep -m will count and print up to NUM lines matching the specified pattern.
+I found this using (https://en.wikibooks.org/wiki/Grep)

 Example using ./technical/government/Alcohol_Problems/Session4-PDF.txt
 ```